Digital Experience Manager

 Crownpeak is a (SaaS) technology company providing a Digital Experience Management (DXM) platform to global enterprise-grade customers.
 Our platform focuses on delivering marketers, developers and IT teams the tool they need to manage experiences across different technologies and devices.
 Our suite of products is made up of content management, personalization, quality management, search and hosting solutions.

-While I wore many hats at Crownpeak I was originally hired as a Sr User Experience Designer.
 I worked on a wide range of enterprise focused products including a Digital Experience Platform, Content Manager, Optimization and Personalization Manager, Brand Style Guide, Component System, and Product Demo Experiences.
-Some of my roles included design director, UI/UX designer, front-end developer, product manager, and product vision.

 Major accomplishments during my time at Crownpeak include:

-• Complete overhaul of the products UI and UX
+• Complete overhaul of the products UX and UI

 • Product added to the Gartner Magic Quadrant